 In the meantime my daughter had been out of hospital and relapsed into psychotic experiences that became more and more severe, resulting in a third involuntary admission.
 I was getting wiser by this time, and the new psychiatrist was brilliant and effectively applied recovery-orientated practice.
 There was also a great social worker, and we worked together to ensure my daughter got the best care possible, and my family and myself were supported appropriately.
 My daughter is making great progress.

 I had been seeking, unsuccessfully, work as a support worker, and soon realised this was not a good fit for me, my passion being in participation and advocacy.
 I started training in peer work, with the goal to join a mental health service as an identified carer peer worker.
-I began participating in the activities of the Mental Health Commission of NSW, and joined the National Register of Mental Health Consumer and Carer Representatives run by Mental Health Australia.
+I began participating in the activities of the Mental Health Commission of New South Wales, and joined the National Register of Mental Health Consumer and Carer Representatives run by Mental Health Australia.
 I am now back working as an ecologist on a casual basis with renewed vigour for my profession.

 The path of mental health advocate and participant has not been an easy one for me.
 But it gives meaning to the horrors that have beset my daughter and family.
 I have never experienced life more fully, there have been tears, gut wrenching fear, and deep sadness – as well as joy beyond measure.
 My life is enriched by the amazing people that have come into it.
 There is still frustration, anger and sadness at times, but hope is always there.
 I am learning more about patience, respect and humility.